How to Select or Choose a Soccer Formation

 - Remember that most goals are scored from directly in front of the goal.
 In Rec soccer, you don't have to worry much about the opponent scoring off a header from a crossed ball, almost all goals will be from within the Penalty Box and from in front of the goal.
 So, tell your Fullbacks to stay in front of the goal and to NOT get pulled way out to the sides.
 Make your opponent earn goals.

 - In your Defensive Third, tell your Fullbacks to just CLEAR the ball, don't dribble it.
 And tell your Stoppers and Midfielders that they MUST be in position to win cleared balls and fight to win them, or your team will lose.
 A simple strategy is to tell your Fullbacks to clear the ball straight ahead, and tell your Stoppers and Mids to be shifting with the ball, so they are always in position to win cleared balls.
+NOTE: This advice about telling Fullbacks to Clear the ball applies to unskilled Fullbacks on a Rec team.
+If you have a Select team, you probably want to teach your Fullbacks to control the ball to the extent possible.

 - The simplest, easiest thing you can do that can make a big difference is to change to a "Formation" and "Style of Play" that gives your team the best chance of being successful.
 Many coaches make the mistake of choosing a Formation and Style of Play that doesn't suit their team, and then trying to make their team fit that Formation and Style of Play.
 Instead, you should choose a Formation and Style of Play that will give your team the best chance of being successful given your team's ability, speed, endurance, the length of the field and the number of substitutes you have.
 For Rec teams, this is usually a Formation that is strong down the center (i.e., strong between the 2 goals), and a Style of Play that doesn't give up breakaways and allows you to have slow FB's who lack stamina.
 This allows you to move your faster, more skillful players to attacking positions).
 If your team plays 11 on the field, consider a 3-2-2-3 or a 3-2-3-2 and "Defend Deep".
 Use a 3-2-3-2 if you have 2 good forwards and believe it will work better for you to have a CMF ("Center Midfielder") than a third Forward.
 Especially consider a 3-2-3-2 if you have a player you can play at CMF who is a strong dribbler, and have him dribble to pull the Defenders and then pass off to your Forwards, or if you have a strong player who can play CMF and dominate the center midfield area.
 If you need to "hide" weak or timid players, consider a 3-1-4-2 or a 3-2-4-1, and put the weak players at the left and right outside Midfield positions and your better players down the Center.
 How to make these Formations work is described at "Formations" & "Attacking Plan" in SoccerHelp Premium.
 If your team plays 8 on the field, try a 2-2-1-2 or a 2-1-2-2.
 This gives you more "layers" of players & strength in the center of the field (between the goals) your players won't get as tired & you won't give up goals on breakaways.
 Coach Scott, a Tester in TX, had only won 1 game of the past 20 but switched to a 3-2-2-3 formation and "defended deep" & went 6-2-2 (6 wins with basically the same team) & finished in second place in the Boys U-13 Division.
 And Coach Lisa's Girls U-11 team switched to a 3-2-2-3 and doubled their goal production from an average of 2 to 4 per game.
 The same principles that apply to the 3-2-2-3 as described at "Formations" also apply to the 3-2-3-2, 3-1-4-2, 3-2-4-1, 2-2-1-2 or the 2-1-2-2.
 If you play a 2-1-2-2, be sure to put a tough, fast player at "Stopper" (the "1" position in front of the FB's) because he will be playing like a "Front Sweeper" and MUST drop back to help defend; in the 2-1-2-2 formation the Stopper is the most important position on your team.
 (The "Stopper" is actually a single "Defensive Midfielder", but most Coaches find that players can grasp the concept easier by calling the position a Stopper than if they call it a Defensive Midfielder).
 The Stopper will run a lot, so he either must be in great shape or be subbed a lot.
 If you have a player who can be a great "Sweeper" and feel you need to "Push Up" your FB's to support your attack so you can score more goals, try a 1-2-2-2 formation, with a "Sweeper" behind the FB's to kick away "through balls" and stop Breakaways.
 (See "Formations Index", "Formations", and "Attacking Plan" in SoccerHelp Premium, and "Sweeper" in the Dictionary).